Vivek1898/alpaco/README.md

 ## Overview

 Alpaco is a sophisticated cryptocurrency market intelligence platform that provides real-time analysis and insights for crypto traders and investors.
-The platform combines a modern, responsive interface built with Next.js with a powerful custom reasoning model backend.
+The platform combines a modern, responsive interface built with Next.js with a powerful custom reasoning m odel backend.
 This proprietary technology processes market data through advanced algorithms to deliver accurate, actionable insights in real-time.

 ### Custom Reasoning Model